"Bit of advice: if you want a role model, pick an old guy. By the time you grow up, they're dead" - Bob's Burgers

 The internet is, and distractions are, stupid

 Fights between C++ vs C#, C# vs Flash vs Python, Flash vs GameMaker... every comment explaining in angry details why their preferred language was superior.
-Notch, however, was never drawn into the fights, because he didn't read one line of the chat logs, because he was too busy creating a complete 2.5D retro dungeon crawler in 48 hours.
+The coder, however, was never drawn into the fights, because he didn't read one line of the chat logs, because he was too busy creating a complete 2.5D retro dungeon crawler in 48 hours.

 In the time it took each flamewar to flare up and subside he'd finished adding a new subsystem to the game.
 If only games were flamewar powered!